FuryanRasta/petri/docs/migration/keys.md

 # Keys Migrate

-The keyfile (private key) of petrihub v0.16.x uses db storage.
+The keyfile (private key) of petri v0.16.x uses db storage.
 The new version v1.0+ will offer a new way to store user private keys.
 In order to support the migration of the old keyfile to the new version, there are two solutions provided.

 ## Mnemonic